Meteor-Community-Packages/meteor-scss/README.md

 # Sass for Meteor
 This is a Sass build plugin for Meteor.
 It compiles Sass files with node-sass and it has options to control the load order of Sass files and use Autoprefixer on the generated CSS.

+**Note that due to a limitation in libsass, there is no support for indented sass syntax.
+This syntax is deprecated and will likely not ever get supported**

 ## Installation

 Install using Meteor's package management system: